picchono/plevy/content/projects/monty.md

     web: "https://www.tue.nl/en/"
     colo: "#c72125"
 date: 2012-09-03T16:27:15+02:00
 abstract: "Due to its curious nature Monty might not always be focused on what you are doing.
-He can however be temporarily motivated to move towards a particular area on your desk.<br/>by Rens Alkemade"
+He can however be temporarily motivated to move towards a particular area on your desk."
+projectby: "Rens Alkemade"
 frontphoto: "https://live.staticflickr.com/65535/50588356187_5d84aee544.jpg"
 video:
     video1: